 This program is delivered only through Kenai Peninsula College with alternate location at UAA's Matanuska-Susitna College.

 The Associate of Applied Science (AAS) in Paramedical Technology provides students with the fundamental knowledge and skills needed to enter the field of prehospital emergency medicine as an entry-level paramedic.
 Paramedics provide care to acutely ill or injured patients under the medical authority of licensed physicians.

-The University of Alaska Anchorage (UAA) paramedic program is delivered by UAA's Matanuska-Susitna College and by UAA's Kenai Peninsula College.
-Both are accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) accredits the UAA paramedic program, with Kenai Peninsula College serving as an alternate location of the accredited program.
+The Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) accredits the UAA paramedic program, with Kenai Peninsula College serving as an alternate location of the accredited program.

 Commission on Accreditation of Allied Health Education Programs (CAAHEP)